 Based on the review, recommendations were developed for the relevant stakeholders.
-The recommendations are grouped by SERAT focus area: data, legal and policy context, content, teaching and learning approaches and environment, teacher training, and monitoring and evaluation.
+The recommendations are grouped by SERAT focus area: data, legislation and the policy context, content, teaching and learning, teacher training, and monitoring and evaluation.

 The recommendations provided near the end of this document cover five components: